Kitty Q Accessibility Report

 If you want to play Kitty Q, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-We haven’t documented any accessibility features for Navigation in Kitty Q which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We haven’t documented any accessibility features for Navigation in Kitty Q which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to Kitty Q, and offer accessibility features for Navigation: